mikaelgartner/30-day-sprint/README.md

 - 💬 Created a contact form with real-time validation and custom alert messaging
 - 📁 Organized code and assets cleanly for future updates
 - 🚢 Ready to push final version to GitHub and write a polished `README.md`

+---

+# 🟩 Day 22: Portfolio Day 3: Portfolio Polish - Learnings & Achievements

+## ✅ Achievements
+- Refined layout and design for visual consistency across all sections
+- Implemented smooth animations and transitions for interactive polish
+- Verified full responsiveness across desktop, tablet, and mobile devices
+- Added favicon and comprehensive meta tags for SEO and social sharing
+- Finalized a professional `README.md` with tech stack, features, setup instructions, and author credit
+- Prepared for GitHub deployment with all assets and polish complete

+## 🧠 Learnings
+- How to use CSS transitions and keyframes to enhance user experience
+- Importance of semantic structure and accessibility in portfolio presentation
+- How meta tags and Open Graph properties improve discoverability and link previews
+- Best practices for writing a clear, informative `README.md` that reflects your skills and personality
+- How to audit and polish a project with a critical eye for detail and consistency